FritzHeiden/mel-documents/overview.md

 There are two types of Mel Users:
 **Registered Mel Users** are registered at a specific Mel Instance and can be identified using the <username>@<domain> scheme, where _domain_ is the domain of the users User Host Instance.
 All user data of Registered Mel Users is synchronized with its User Host Instance once connecting to it is possible.
 **Unregistered Mel Users**

 # Glossary

-**Mel instance** - Software that implements at least one of the three main components of Mel and exposes a Mel Api of at least one of them.
+**Mel Instance** - Software that implements at least one of the three main components of Mel and exposes a Mel Api of at least one of them.

 **User Host Instance** - A Mel Instance, which implements the Mel User Database and its REST API.

 **Generic Music Identifier** - An ID that is generated from a tracks essential meta data.
 See [GMID Generator](https://github.com/FritzHeiden/gmid-generator)